-Aside from that, the guard is one of the most fundamental positions in both Brazilian jiu-jitsu and mixed martial arts.
-Therefore, the closed guard is the most often used term, although there are other guard types, such as the half, butterfly, etc.
+The guard is one of the most fundamental positions in Brazilian jiu-jitsu and mixed martial arts.
+Therefore, the closed guard is the most often used term, although there are other guard types, such as the half and butterfly guards.

-Chewjitsu demonstrates how to correctly set up a guillotine choke submission from the full guard in the following video.
+Chewjitsu demonstrates how to correctly set up a guillotine submission move from the full guard in the following video.
 Watch & learn!

 In the video below, Marcelo Garcia shows how to properly set up a guillotine choke submission from the butterfly guard.
 Watch & learn!